Effective Critical Writing: An Introduction

 “Through this text society learns valuable lessons.”

-- There’s no such thing as society, as Margaret Thatcher once said–one of her rare statements that most literary critics would agree with.
-Individual readers read texts.
+- No, individual readers read texts.
 They might together alter the social fabric, but society is not a hive mind: it cannot read or learn anything.
+As Margaret Thatcher said in one of her rare moments of critical lucidity, there’s no such thing as society.

 These are words used mistakenly, in the place of a similar-sounding other words””often with amusing results.
 In Richard Sheridan’s play The Rivals (1775), Mrs. Malaprop commits this error all the time: “she’s as headstrong as an allegory [alligator] on the banks of Nile,” for instance.
 “Michelangelo painted the Sixteenth [Sistene] Chapel” is another example.
 Most student examples are more feasible (and less ludicrous) than that, and they tend to fall into the category of what Fowler’s Modern English Usage (1926) calls “the love of the long word.”
 This is a trap that students often fall into, in an effort to make their language sound impressive, at the expense of clarity, precision and directness: virtuosity for virtue, orientate for orient.
 H. W. Fowler also wrote The King’s English (1906), which begins with this advice: “Any one who wishes to become a good writer should endeavour, before he allows himself to be tempted by the more showy qualities, to be direct, simple, brief, vigorous, and lucid.”